mdsol-share/crichton/doc/state_descriptors.md

             - navigation
         create:
           conditions:
-            - can_create # These are simply keys that are defined
+            - can_create # These are simply keys that one defines in an application authorization logic.
             - can_do_anything
           next:
             - activated